Anszer/Anszer.github.io/_pages/index.md

 layout: defaults/page
 permalink: index.html
 narrow: true
-title: Welcome to Friday Theme
+title: Welcome to HuZhou Lab
 ---

 ## What is it?